bvcft6/totalcmd/utils/TCFS2/Readme.txt

 	+ tcini and set_tcini now support redirection (additional parameter allows to disable it, %$PERSONAL%, %$APPDATA% and %$LOCAL_APPDATA% are supported pseudo-variables)
 	+ heap is used for buffers instead of stack (more recursion levels available)
 	+ reports some errors, use parameter /w- to disable
-	+ tem function allowing to execute TC user commands
+	+ tem command allowing to execute TC user commands
 	- functions separator and set_separator are removed (their functionality moved to TCFS2Tools)
 	* set_tcini uses error_value as base if parameter doesn't exist